-Speak with your the technician from Columbus Energies A/C repair in Swansea about the importance of shading your outdoor air-conditioning system.
+Speak with your technician from Columbus Energies A/C repair in Swansea about the importance of shading your outdoor air-conditioning system.
 A unit that is shaded will stay much cooler and work more efficiently than a system that is directly exposed to the sun.
 In fact, a study conducted by the U.S. Department of Energy revealed that a unit that is shaded will work as much as ten percent more efficiently than a unit that isn’t.
 This can also reduce Massachusetts A/C repair calls and other costly maintenance services.

 #4 – Duct Insulation

 Speak with your A/C repair technician about duct insulation.
 Find out if they provide this service or if they can suggest an insulation installation company that can.
-Ducts can be protected with a low-cost, foil-faced fiberglass insulation after being sealed with sealer or mastic tape.
+Ducts can be protected with low-cost, foil-faced fiberglass insulation after being sealed with sealer or mastic tape.
 Studies show that the cost to insulate your ducts will be recouped within three years or less in energy savings.